Calibration and Correctness of Language Models for Code: Research Methodology

+Code completion is currently the most important and widely-deployed generative task, with tools like GitHub Copilot~\cite{chenEvaluatingLargeLanguage2021b}.
+Completion performance has been studied at both the token and line levels~\cite{izadiCodeFillMultitokenCode2022a,kimCodePredictionFeeding2021b,luCodeXGLUEMachineLearning2021b,zieglerProductivityAssessmentNeural2022b}.
+However, \emph{calibration} for this vital, widely-deployed task has so far not been evaluated in detail

-Unsurprisingly, we found that the model is \emph{per se} well-calibrated at the token level.
+The current decoder-only GPT models~\cite{brownLanguageModelsAre2020b,chenEvaluatingLargeLanguage2021b} are \emph{already trained} to generate the next token at low average cross-entropy given all the prior tokens, following the condition $p(token\ |\ prior\ tokens)$.
+Unsurprisingly, we found such autoregressively-trained models are \emph{per se} well-calibrated at the token level.
 In this work, we will primarily focus on line-level completion.
-While several datasets exist for this problem~\cite{allamanis2013mining,raychev2016probabilistic}, we use \textsc{DyPyBench}~\cite{bajaj_piyush_2023_7886366, bajaj2023}, a new dataset, consisting of 50 popular open-source Python projects, including test suites for these projects.
-The test suites allow a test-correctness measure, in addition to the highly restrictive exact-match (\emph{viz.,} the original line). \hyperlink{fig:logprob}{Figure 3b} presents a sample prompt and model output for the line completion task, where we provide the model with all the prior lines and ask it to generate the next line.
+While several datasets exist for this problem~\cite{allamanisMiningSourceCode2013a,raychevProbabilisticModelCode2016b}, we use \textsc{DyPyBench}~\cite{islembouzeniaDyPyBenchBenchmarkExecutable2024}, a new dataset consisting of 50 popular open-source Python projects, including test suites for these projects.
+The test suites allow a test-correctness measure, in addition to the highly restrictive exact-match (\viz, the original line).

-\textsc{DyPyBench} consists of complex real-world projects, each with hundreds of thousands of lines of Python code, and totaling over 2.2 million lines of Python code\footnote{As per naive sum of lines in all non-{ {\tt virtualenv *.py}} files across all project directories}.
-We ran all test suites for each project with coverage reporting enabled.
-We subsequently extracted all functions from the projects using our derivative of \texttt{function\_parser} introduced by~\cite{codesearchnet}, explored the dataset to ensure a lack of duplicates, and then joined each function with its line-level coverage report data.
-To make evaluation feasible, we randomly selected 1,988 functions with a body line span greater than 3, $100\%$ test coverage, and at least one line in the ``Docstring''.
+\textsc{DyPyBench} consists of complex real-world projects, each with hundreds of thousands of lines of Python code, and totaling over 2.2 million lines of Python code.
+We ran all test suites for each project with coverage reporting enabled, extracted all functions from the projects, following~\cite{husainCodeSearchNetChallengeEvaluating2020a}, and selected 1,988 functions with at least 3 lines in the body, $100\%$ test coverage, and at least one line in the ``Docstring''.

-Docstring are defined in \texttt{PEP257}\footnote{\href{https://peps.python.org/pep-0257/}{PEP 257 – Docstring Conventions}} as a string literal that occurs as the first statement in a function/method definition.
-They frequently contain the function's documentation and interface, and thus capture usage \& intent.
-We then randomly chose a non-whitespace, non-comment line to be replaced (replacement line) for each function, which we reused across experiments.
-Finally, using a Python parser, we produced a variant of this dataset with all Docstrings removed, which we refer to as \textsc{No Docstring}.
-During our experiments, the model is provided the lines preceding the replacement line as the prompt, up to and including the signature.
-With this approach, we can examine how model calibration \& completion quality is affected by natural language rich context \ie documentation.
-Details of this pipeline are discussed in~\sref{sec:pipeline}.